Archive for the ‘Uncategorised’ Category

 Philippines: Green Energy Auctions Accelerate Renewable Energy Capacity

 The Philippines’ Green Energy Auction Program (GEAP) has emerged as a critical driver of renewable energy growth.
 Since its inception in 2022, nearly 12 GW of contracts have been awarded across three rounds.
-The most recent auction in February 2025 attracted 7.5 GW worth of bids – exceeding its 4.6 GW target – with strong interest in pumped hydro and geothermal.
+The auction in February 2025 attracted 7.5 GW worth of bids, exceeding its 4.6 GW target.
 Looking ahead, over 10 GW of solar and wind capacity are expected to be awarded in the next round (GEA-4) scheduled for September 2025.
-Notably, the recently announced GEA-5 will mark the country’s first auction dedicated solely to fixed-bottom offshore wind, offering 3.3 GW of capacity for delivery between 2028 and 2030.
+Notably, the announced GEA-5 will mark the country’s first auction dedicated solely to fixed-bottom offshore wind, offering 3.3 GW of capacity for delivery between 2028 and 2030.
 Efforts are underway to ensure auction designs support long-term bankability, including mechanisms to address inflation and currency risks, helping maximise the economic benefits and promote investment in wind power.

 Continued collaboration, investment and innovation are key to creating a thriving offshore wind sector.